xapi-project/xs-opam/README.md

 ..
 $ docker run --rm -itv $PWD:/mnt xenserver/xs-opam:6.37.
 ```
-Inside the container you can now build [xenopsd] from sources:
+Inside the container you can now build [xen-api] from sources:

 ```bash
 opam@9a974a2229af:~/opam-repository$ cd /mnt